oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 The USB device will only be redirected if the virtual machine is active and in focus.
 USB redirection can be manually enabled each time a device is plugged in or set to automatically redirect to active virtual machines in the SPICE client menu.

    **Important:** Note the distinction between the client machine and guest machine.
 The client is the hardware from which you access a guest.
 The guest is the virtual desktop or virtual server which is accessed through the VM Portal or Administration Portal.
+   {: .alert .alert-info}

 ### Using USB Devices on Virtual Machines